Bit depth – meaning, calculation & influence on the sound

 ApplicationRecommended bit depth

-Tip: For mixing projects at PEAK-STUDIOS we recommend delivery in 24-bit or 32-bit floatto maintain optimal dynamic reserves for mastering. 👉 To the upload form
+Tip: For mixing projects at Peak-Studios, we recommend delivery in 24 bit or 32-bit float to preserve optimal dynamic reserves for mastering.
+Go to the upload form

 FAQ on bit depth in music production